Xunnamius/black-flag/README.md

 Black Flag provides first-class support for authoring sprawling deeply nested tree-like structures of commands and sub-commands.

-No more fighting with positional parameters or forcing your help text to walk the plank!
+No more wrestling with positional parameters.
+No more pleading with `yargs::commandDir`.
+And no more forcing your help text to walk the plank!

 ```shell
 myctl --version